 Turning to the Oxford Reading Tree itself, the books here seem very narrowly focused.
 Helen recently came home from school with Things that Sting.
-There's nothing wrong with or objectionable about this; it just seems uninspired.
+There's nothing wrong with or objectionable about this; it just seems pedestrian and uninspired.
 The text is laboured, perhaps because it features particular vowel sounds ('air', 'or', 'er') and long words ('surviving' and 'dangerous') and has "grammatical agreement" as a "teaching objective", but mostly because it avoids compound sentences except for a few simple conditionals. ("A bee flying around a garden does not look very dangerous.
 But looks can be deceiving.
 A bee has a sting hidden in its body.")
 The photographs are adequate but no more, and the figures just label Head, Body, Tail, Legs as well as Sting.
 On this topic, I'd much rather read Nicola Davies' Deadly to Helen — or, if I ever find my copy, Eisner's Secret Weapons — or have her read me the books in the Walker Nature Storybooks set.

 I can understand why schools use graded readers.
 They need to provide resources for a wide range of children, with limited time for individual attention.
 And though English children are not (yet) tested in Reception, even at that level classes are potentially subject to Ofsted inspections in which the reading records for each student could be examined, which means teachers are under pressure not just to teach all the children to read, but to be able to demonstrate that they have reached an identifiable level.
 (There are tests in later years, and it is a statutory requirement of the national curriculum that, for example, children be taught the vowel digraph "er" in Key Stage 1.)